munificent/craftinginterpreters/book/the-lox-language.md

 }
 ```

-Now's a good time to clarify some terminology.
-Some people throw around
+Now's a good time to clarify some <span name="define">terminology</span>.
+Some
-"parameter" and "argument" like they are interchangeable and, to many, they are.
+people throw around "parameter" and "argument" like they are interchangeable
-We're going to spend a lot of time splitting the finest of downy hairs around
+and, to many, they are.
+We're going to spend a lot of time splitting the finest
-semantics, so let's sharpen our words.
+of downy hairs around semantics, so let's sharpen our words.
 From here on out:

 *   An **argument** is an actual value you pass to a function when you call it.
     So a function *call* has an *argument* list.
 Sometimes you hear **"actual